ChethanDatta/Route_Recommendation/README.md

-# Route_Recommendation
+# Route_Optimization
-Route recommendation system using traffic prediction
+Route optimization system which predicts traffic using LightGBM and optimizes using Genetic Algorithm